Timmeey/timmeey-about-everything/about.md

 ## "What kind of work do you do?":

+As of March, 2017 I'm working as a junior Developer with the great people at [neXenio](https://nexenio.com/en/), developing the Spring Java backend of a truly secure cloud storage solution "made in Germany".

-Currently I am a working student at TU-Berlin @Institute of Mathematics as a Linux-SysAdmin/Developer (to be honest, most of the time is spend supporting users and sometimes feeding the printers).
+Previously i worked as a working student at TU-Berlin @Institute of Mathematics as a Linux-SysAdmin/Developer (to be honest, most of the time is spend supporting users and sometimes feeding the printers).

 ## "And in your free time?":